jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ## Transition from the static analysis suite

-Previously the same set of features has been provided by the plugins of the static analysis suite (CheckStyle, PMD, FindBugs, Static Analysis Utilities, Analysis Collector, Warnings etc.).
+Previously the same set of features has been provided by the plugins of the static analysis suite (CheckStyle, PMD, FindBugs, Static Analysis Utilities, Analysis Collector, Task Scanner, Warnings etc.).
 In order to simplify the user experience and the development process, these plugins and the core functionality have been merged into the Warnings Next Generation plugin.
 These old static analysis plugins are not required anymore and are now end-of-life.